jguimeram/welldocphp/README.md

 - **Request / Response** – Abstractions for HTTP requests and responses.
 - **View** – Renders PHP templates from the `views` directory.
 - **Database** – PDO-based singleton (not used by default).
 Modify models to use it for real databases.
+- **Middleware** – Pipeline for cross-cutting concerns like logging, CORS, and auth.

 ### Controllers